openbermuda/karmapi/docs/nodice/eagle.rst

 The tankrain rongo rongo show may really be a thing.

 Round and round and side to side, up and down we go.

+The license is gpl v 3, or so it says in the root.

+Creative Commons for docs and pics is more than good for me.

+I try to give credits where due, but never enough.

+It's all glued with python, so lots to thank.

+And references everywhere to things I love.

+So if you're in doubt just ask Larry Lessig.

+That's Lessig not Wall of the perl.

+And better be Lawrence @lessig

+Or Pamela Jones in a fine red dress.

+Groking the law for the rest of us.